• Skip to main content

 • Coffee, soda, and alcohol

-Dealing with IBS can be frustrating, especially if you feel like you’re giving up all your favorite foods.
-It’s important to remember, that there are lots of delicious foods that you can still enjoy that won’t trigger your IBS.
+Dealing with IBS can be frustrating, especially if you feel like you are giving up all your favorite foods.
+It is important to remember, that there are many of delicious foods that you can still enjoy that will not trigger your IBS.

 Healthy Food Choices for IBS

-Adding more fiber to your diet.
+Add more fiber to your diet to strengthen your gut and reduce IBS.
 According to the FDA, the recommended daily goal for fiber is 25 grams per day.
-Try to eat 2 or 3 more grams per day until you reach the recommended daily goal.
+Start by adding 2 or 3 more grams per day until you reach the recommended daily goal.
 Increasing your fiber too fast can actually worsen your IBS.
 So, it’s important to add the fiber slowly so that your body has time to adjust and get used to it.

 nutritionist tip - eat plums